Suzanne Ceravolo, Director

 Lisa has been the Coordinator of Pre-Professional Advisement since November 2010.
 She counsels undergraduates and alumni on the pre-medical, pre-health and pre-law tracks, guiding them through the medical school, law school, and graduate school preparation and admission processes.
 Prior to Drew, Lisa served 14 years as a U.S. diplomat with the U.S. Foreign Service overseas, in Washington, D.C., and in New York at the United Nations.
 She also served as a cultural resource for the US Information Service, touring Spain as a singer/guitarist.
 In health care, Lisa worked 14 years as a patient advocate, having started the patient advocacy program at East Orange General Hospital, East Orange, New Jersey.
-In addition to working at Drew, she is an adjunct professor with Fairleigh Dickinson University’s Core Program and with the Fairleigh Dickinson School of Pharmacy.
-Lisa has a Bachelor of Arts degree in International Studies from Arcadia University, a Master of International Affairs from Columbia University, a Master of the Medical Humanities from Drew, and earned her Doctor of the Medical Humanities degree from Drew in 2010.
+In addition to working at Drew, she is an adjunct professor with Fairleigh Dickinson University’s Core Program, teaching two courses, “The American Experience” and “Global Issues.”
+Lisa has a Bachelor of Arts degree in International Studies from Arcadia University, Glenside, PA, a Master of International Affairs from Columbia University, New York City, NY, a Master of the Medical Humanities from Drew, and earned her Doctor of the Medical Humanities degree from Drew in 2010.

 William Hinman, Assistant Director – Internships

 973-408-3566 – firstname.lastname@example.org

 Bill began his work at the Center for Career Development in May 2011.
 Bill serves as the main “greeter” for anyone coming through the doors of the Career Center.
 He assists the Internship Coordinator with different aspects of the Internship Program, including initial consults with potential interns, recording of all internship requirements, and updating the Internships page on the Career Center website.
 He also helps to manage the documentation and time-sheets of work-study students employed through the Federal Community Service Program (FCSP).
 Bill has a B.A. in Communications from Houghton College.
 Before Drew he worked for nearly ten years in the development office of a private Christian school.